ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

 - `timestamp` — Column considered to contain time data.
 Typical data types are `Date` and `DateTime`.
 You can also use any of the supported [UInt](../../data_types/int_uint.md) data types.

 - `cond1`, `cond2` — Conditions that describe the chain of events.
 Data type: `UInt8`.
 You can pass up to 32 condition arguments.
-The function only takes the events described under these conditions into account.
+The function takes only the events described in these conditions into account.
 If the sequence contains data that isn't described in a condition, the function skips them.

 **Returned values**